bohendo/ethprovider/README.md

 `make stop` will stop both the proxy and provider.

+## TODO

+- Automate deposit, this probably means wrapping the official deposit CLI in my own script that sends the deposit tx & puts keys in the correct spot

-## Configuration
+## Open Questions

-- How many validators?
+- How many eth2 beacons should be included?
+One?
+One for each distinct validator client?
+One for each validator?
-- Which clients? (should we auto-use a healthy mixture or depend on user input?)
+- Should end users specify which client they want?
+Or should we auto-use a healthy mixture of supported clients
+- Is it worth setting up a way for migrating a validator from one client to another? eg from prysm to lighthouse. (maybe later once things standardize a bit more)